 I made Somoto in the afternoon, blazing hot and dry way up there in the hills near the border with Honduras.
 The small city is paved in cement cobblestones, the streets lined with low, brightly painted adobe houses.
 My backpack on my back, I walked up to the central square feeling young and wild and free, feeling so richly rewarded for stepping just a little out of my comfort zone into new geographic territory.
 I was a million miles from anywhere and full of joy.
 I checked in to a small family-owned hotel, gave a big thumbs up to my $13 room, and met my guide, Reynel, who would take me into the canyon the next day.
 I liked him immediately, and he walked me up to see the town's improbable Olympic swimming pool.
 I could not wait to hit it for a training session after the canyon tour the next day.

 As the sun sank low, I set out for my first outdoor run since the broken ankle in October.
-I texted a
+I texted a photo to my coach as I left the hotel.

 I ran 25 minutes up and down these charming little streets, finding my way up to the highest point, where the sunset clouds came in around the mountains to the west, the town below me as I turned around for an easy cruise back to the hotel.
 I'm BACK!
 I thought, my heart bursting with joy.
 My training is finally on track, I can run again, I've got a week of ocean swims ahead of me, my 2016 training is hereby launched.
 I am on top of the damn world.
 Neighbors gathered on their steps while dinners cooked.
 Children played on the sidewalks and chased balls across the road.
 I ran down the center of the street, grinning from ear to ear.